 How do you keep chocolate cookies soft?

-My number one trick is to add cream cheese to your cookies.
+My number one trick is to replace some of the butter with cream cheese in the cookie dough.
 I promise, you will experience the softest cookies on earth.
-Cookies that stay soft for days!
+Cookies that bake soft and stay soft for days!

 Is it better to freeze cookie dough or baked cookies?